GriffinMulei/alx-low_level_programming/0x00-hello_world/README.md

 	this command generates the assembly code of a C code and save it in an output file.
 ## 3-name
 	this command compiles a C file and creates an executable named cisfun.
 The C file name will be saved in the variable $CFILE
+## 4-puts.c
+	this command  prints exactly "Programming is like building a multilingual puzzle, followed by a new line.